KiranKumullil1/Library/Desktop/LibraryAPI/README.md

 ### Scenario

-A-CRM (Agency Customer-Relationship-Management) is the smallest possible and lightweight demonstration tool that allows agents to manage their viewer data.
-Agents have an own access to their viewer data.
+A-CRM (Agency Customer-Relationship-Management) is the smallest possible and lightweight demonstration tool that allows librarian to manage their books data.
+Librarian have an own access to their books data.

 ### Use Case
 ![](images/CRM-Use_Case.png)